ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 Open the "FX" tab at the top, and create a new particle emitter.
 Call it `Jet`.

-As a start, press the button `Import default…` and load the texture called `Circle_08`.
+As a start, press the button `Select` under "Texture" section and load the texture called `Circle_08`.
 In the right bottom corner, find the button "Set preview texture", and select our cat.
 After that, feel free to tinker around the editor to make the effect you want.
 I made a jet of white bubbles of different size:

 ![A jet particle effect in ct.js](./images/tutJettyCat_Jet.gif)

 Here are some hints:

-* Change the background color in the top-right corner of the window to better see white bubbles;
+* Change the background color in the bottom-right corner of the window to better see white bubbles;
 * Start by changing the Direction tab » Starting direction fields so the particles flow downwards.
 A good range is between 90 and 110 degrees.
 * The default texture's size will be way too big; tweak its scale in the graph under the folding section called "Scaling", so it is somewhere around `0.3`.
 * Tweak the value Scaling » Minimum size to spawn particles of different sizes.